boredazfcuk/docker-icloudpd/CONFIGURATION.md

 As per the error, the container needs to be initialised by using the --Initialise command line option.
 With the first container still running, connect to it and launch the initialisation process by running the following at the terminal prompt (assuming the container name is 'icloudpd'):
 `docker exec -it icloudpd sync-icloud.sh --Initialise`

-After that, the script will log into the icloud.com website and save the 2FA cookie.
+After that, the script will log into the icloud.com website and save the MFA cookie.
 Your iDevice will ask you if you want to allow or deny the login.
 When you allow the login, you will be give a 6-digit approval code.
 Enter the approval code when prompted.

 The process should look similar to this: